alexlydiate/SITS-Moodle-2-Integration-Module/README.markdown

 ##Be Aware

-**This software is currently in development and due to go live at the University of Bath with our move to Moodle 2 this summer **
+**This software is currently in development and due to go live at the University of Bath with our move to Moodle 2 this summer**.

 **Currently it only supports SITS on Oracle databases**.